JimHotchkiss/tech-hub/README.md

     b.
 The feature components are then rendered to the DOM with the renderComponents() method 6.)
 An instance method of updateNavbar() is instantiate.
 This is done by creating a new Navbar and calling on that class the 'updateNavbar()' class method. a.)
 This will update text, icons and even functionality, when necessary.
+7.)
+When a use selects a ccu, monitor or specialty, the Feature method 'assignUsersSelectionAndResetFeature()' is called
+    a.)
+The method assigns the user selections to the instance variable 'selections'. i.)
+The 'selection' variable keeps track of the users selection
+            # Note - Perhaps I could use local storage for this
+    b.)
+And then clears the HTML, and then the 'updateFeaturePage()' method is called i.)
+The 'collections' variable is called, and the users selection is matched with the corresponding data ii.)
+Then the 'renderComponents()' method is called

+# ResetNavbarAndFeature class
+8.)
+The ResetNavbarAndFeature class handles the functionality of reseting the navbar and feature page.
+    a.)
+The ResetNavbarAndFeature class has a couple instance methods i.) 'resetNavbar()' - resets the HTML in the navbar ii.) 'resetFeature()' - resets the HTML in the feature section iii) 'renderNewLandingPage()' - this calls an instance of the class Landing page

 // Note: 1/15/21 Started to build a 'updateNavbar' module.
 Not sure if it will keep
     # Update: I want to be able to define a method, in the Navbar object, call 'updateNavbar', and call this method in other locations of the app.